-LEED stands for Leadership in Energy and Environmental Design and is an independent, third-party verification rating system that provides a method of standardization and oversight for environmental performance designed for new and existing commercial, institutional and residential buildings.
+LEED stands for Leadership in Energy and Environmental Design and is an independent, thirdparty verification rating system that provides a method of standardization and oversight for environmental performance designed for new and existing commercial, institutional and residential buildings.
 Performance focuses on human and environmental health in five key areas including sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.
 LEED was created by the U.S. Green Building Council (USGBC), a nonprofit organization of architects, engineers, design consultants, product manufacturers, developers and others in the building industry, to measure environmental performance from a whole building perspective over the building's life cycle.
-The idea for LEED was in part generated by David Gottfried, co-founder of the USGBC Council, who was inspired to create a U.S. version of the U.K.'s Building Research Establishment Environmental Assessment Method, or BREEAM, as well as Canada's Building Environmental Performance Assessment Criteria, or BEPAC.
+The idea for LEED was in part inspired by the desire to create a U.S. version of the U.K.'s Building Research Establishment Environmental Assessment Method, or BREEAM, as well as Canada's Building Environmental Performance Assessment Criteria, or BEPAC.